gaiaresources/abis-mapping/abis_mapping/templates/incidental_occurrence_data_v2/templates/instructions.md

 ## APPENDICES
 ### APPENDIX-I: VOCABULARY LIST
-Apart from geodeticDatum, the data validation doesnot require adherence tho the below vocabularies for each of the fields indicated as having vocabularies.
-These vocuabularies are provided as a means of assistance in developing consistent language within the database.
+Apart from geodeticDatum, the data validation does not require adherence tho the below vocabularies for each of the fields indicated as having vocabularies.
+These vocabularies are provided as a means of assistance in developing consistent language within the database.
 New terms can be added to more appropriately describe your data that goes beyond the current list.
 Table 2 provides some suggested values from existing sources such as: [Biodiversity Information Standard (TDWG)](https://dwc.tdwg.org/),